alvations/pywsd/README.md

 * Satanjeev Banerjee and Ted Pedersen.
 2003.
 Extended gloss overlaps as a measure of semantic relatedness.
 In Proceedings of the Eighteenth International
 Joint Conference on Artificial Intelligence, pages 805–810, Acapulco.

+* Jay J. Jiang and David W. Conrath.
+1997.
+Semantic similarity based on corpus statistics and lexical taxonomy.
+In Proceedings of International Conference on Research in Computational Linguistics, Taiwan.

+* Claudia Leacock and Martin Chodorow.
+1998.
+Combining local context and WordNet similarity for word sense identification.
+In Fellbaum 1998, pp. 265–283.

+* Dekang Lin.
+1998.
+An information-theoretic definition of similarity.
+In Proceedings of the 15th International Conference on Machine Learning, Madison, WI.

 * Linlin Li, Benjamin Roth and Caroline Sporleder.
 2010.
 Topic Models for Word Sense Disambiguation and Token-based Idiom Detection.
 The 48th Annual Meeting of the Association for Computational Linguistics (ACL).
 Uppsala, Sweden.